indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <span>Diagram showing various sources pushing alerts to AM and admins interacting with AM with various tools.</span>
 </div>

-Alerting services which have been developed push GGUS & SSB alerts to AM at defined time interval.
+Alerting services which have been developed push GGUS & SSB alerts to AM at defined time intervals.
 Grafana & Prometheus push their alerts to AlertManager as well.
 AlertManager gives loads of features to handle alerts but it lacks proper UI.
-So, Karma Dashboard is used to fetch all alerts from AlertManager, and display them in nice and beautiful UI.
+So, Karma Dashboard is used to fetch all alerts from AlertManager, and display them in a decent UI.
 Slack channels are configured to log alerts when they are fired in AlertManager.

 AlertManager, Slack and Karma give all required info for alerts to our Operational teams.